crascioni/ecommerce/README.md

 - The currency is defined
 - There is a test which fails, this is just to show how I applied TDD
 - The expTime is in minutes
+- He can't add two elements with the same title

 As a Spring Rest Application, it provides the following services: